Home / Career Advice / Education & Certifications / Are Professional Certificates Worth It? 5 Considerations

 Earning professional certifications requires time and money.
 Courses can take anywhere from a few months to a year to complete.
 There are also wide variations in costs, ranging from a few hundred dollars to several thousand.
 Consider whether you can devote the time and resources required to complete the program.
 Becoming certified could be a good investment when the return on time and investment are favorable.

-Consider the credibility and recognition
+Consider credibility and recognition potential

 Weigh the alternatives